Nephrology Fellowship Overview

 The goals of the MUSC Nephrology Fellowship are to:

-Nephrology Consult Services which are divided into two services, ART (Ashley River Tower) Consult, and the main MUSC Hospital.
-These two buildings are two blocks apart.
-A wide array of disease states are encountered on these services including acute renal injury, acute glomerulonephritis and the care of the hospitalized end stage renal disease patient.
-One attending and two fellows cover ART and one fellow and one attending cover the main MUSC Hospital.
+Nephrology Consult Services which are divided into two services, ART (Ashley River Tower) Consult, and the main MUSC Hospitalm which are two blocks apart.
+A wide array of disease states are encountered on these services including acute renal injury, acute glomerulonephritis, electrolyte abnormalities and the care of the hospitalized end stage renal disease patient.
+One attending and two fellows cover ART and one attending and two fellows cover the main MUSC Hospital.
 Medical students and medicine housestaff may also rotate on service.
 Exposure to acute hemodialysis and continuous renal replacement therapies is extensive.
 Fellows are also exposed to AKI in the setting of VAD therapies and ECMO.
 There is a team of Advanced Practice Providers who help to provide ESRD care for stable ESRD patients.

 Renal Transplant Service is a medical-surgical service that provides care for renal transplant patients.
 One hundred eighty-five renal transplants were performed at MUSC in 2014.
 The general nephrology fellow is part of the medical-surgical team and rounds with the transplant attending, transplant fellow and the attendings on all renal transplant patients.
 In addition, the fellow is involved in Transplant clinics, pre-transplant evaluations, and management of medical complications post transplant.
 The fellow is responsible for the dialysis support for transplant patients with primary non-function, etc. Specifics of transplant medicine such as immunosuppression, treatment of rejection and management of opportunistic infections and when and how to perform renal transplant biopsy are emphasized.